 My crafts moved into my home even before I did…and they trashed the place.
 Maker Space Remodel

 If you’re a crafter, you might have some idea what I mean.
 I say having a craft room is like having an unruly child.

 ie. It can rarely be contained.
 It’s always a mess (even after a spit shine because Grandma’s coming over).
 It is constantly whining for things at the store and, while it can be a constant struggle, you still love it so, so very much.

-When my husband and I were preparing for our wedding and I was plannning to move it, I knew I would need a separate room for my crafts.
+When my husband and I were preparing for our wedding and I was planning to move it, I knew I would need a separate room for my crafts.
 Yarn and paints and canvasses were already bursting out of the seams of my tiny townhome so I figured, ‘hey, why not move them over to his place?’

 So, that’s what I did.
 They’ve been stuffed and restuffed into the spare room ever since.
-I tried to manage the chaos with crates and book shelves and, sadly, piling them in the closet.
+I tried to manage the chaos with crates and bookshelves and, sadly, piling them in the closet.

 And that was all well and good until my hat went viral.
 At that point, the craft room became bun hat central and there was no organization to be had.